MScGeoinformatics for Urbanised Society

-There are 8 tuition waivers available for top ranked applicants in 2021, including 1 tuition waiver for EU/EEA/Swiss applicants, 7 tuition waivers for other applicants.
+There are 5 tuition waivers available for top ranked applicants in 2023, including 1 tuition waiver for EU/EEA/Swiss applicants, 4 tuition waivers for other applicants (regardless of citizenship).

 NB!
 Applicants who are not citizens of EU/EEA/Switzerland must pre-pay half of the first semester’s tuition-fee after receiving an admission offer.

 Undergraduate diploma (or higher)

 Bachelor’s degree or equivalent (must be obtained by the end of July) – for country-specific document requirements please see www.ut.ee/country-specific.

 Eligible applicants must have completed the following in their prior learning period: at least 30 ECTS either in geography, geoinformatics, information technology, environmental technology, planning, geology, ecology, biology, environmental physics, economy, sociology, or government and politics.